foxelas/medHSI/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: An organized set of functions for Hyperspectral Images
+title: An organized processing framework for Hyper-Spectral Images in Medicine
 ---

 Hyper-Spectral Image (HSI) Processing for medical images, specifically for macropathology-related tasks.